Luciana-Pessoa/Luciana-Pessoa/README.md

   <h2 align="center">More about me... <img src="https://c.tenor.com/l1Ry9iPpuOQAAAAi/fun-fact-dazzle4rare.gif" alt="Hello GIF" width="120px" height="80px"/></h2>

   <ul>
-    <li>💻 I'm currently studying web development with a focus on JavaScript/PHP ecosystem and all about docker and stuffs</li>
+    <li>✅ I'm currently studying web development with a focus on JavaScript/PHP ecosystem and all about docker and stuffs</li>
-    <li>👩‍🎓 Pronouns to use with me: she/they</li>
+    <li>✅ Pronouns to use with me: she/they</li>
-    <li>📩 If you prefer, you can send me an email at this address: lupessoadeveloper@gmail.com</li>
+    <li>✅ If you prefer, you can send me an email at this address: lupessoadeveloper@gmail.com</li>
   </ul>

   <div align="center">